florisweb/request.js/README.md

 # request.js
-A javascript library for handeling xhttp requests
+A javascript script for handeling xhttp requests